 For more insights into this case, you can watch our webinar which was recorded not long after the judgment was released.

-This article was first released in the August 2019 edition of our Tailored Regulatory Exchange (T-REX) newsletter.
+This article was first released in our Tailored Regulatory Exchange (T-REX) newsletter.
 To find out more about T-REX and to subscribe, please click here.